-When Scotland becomes a self-governing state it will in actual terms become a new sovereign state.
+When Scotland becomes a self-governing state it will in actual terms become a new sovereign country.

 Every state requires a Constitution as a framework to define and authorise the institutions of state and to set out the rights of and to protect the people.
 It is essential that the people participate in the formulation of the Constitution otherwise the politicians will write what is beneficial to them and there will be a continuation of the current lack of democratic accountability.